pasquale95/dotfiles/README.md

 ## Usage

-By installing this repo, you will get some bash functions that can be useful to handle the dotfiles within your shell
+By installing this repo, you will get some shell functions that can be useful to handle the dotfiles within your shell.

 ### dot